 Are E-cigarettes Safe?
 No!

-What parents need to know about the dangers of vaping
+After the FDA declares vaping an "epidemic" among teens, what parents need to know about the dangers of e-cigarettes.

 (page 1 of 2)

 Update: On Sept.
 12, 2018 the FDA declared vaping an "epidemic" among young people and threatened to halt the sale of flavored e-cigarettes if the manufacturers can't show they are keeping them away from teens.

 Good news, bad news.
 Teen smoking rates are at their lowest reported national level ever: 18 percent, down significantly from the 43 percent first tracked by the Food & Drug Administration 50 years ago.
 However, according to a 2014 survey from the National Institute on Drug Abuse, teen e-cigarette use, or “vaping,” is on an alarming rise: In a 30-day window, 9 percent of 8th graders, 16 percent of 10th graders and 17 percent of 12th graders reported vaping; only 4, 7 and 14 percent, respectively, had smoked “regular” cigarettes.
 Worse, 4 to 7 percent of respondents said that vaping was their entry point into smoking.
 E-cigarettes, after all, are a lot easier to obtain; minors can legally purchase vaping products anywhere at any time.